cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 !!! success "Lab Check-Off Task 4: Simulate Three-Function Calculator Program"

-    Show a TA your two-function calculator program running on (1) the FL processor simulator; (2) the single-cycle processor simulator; and (3) the single-cycle processor simulator with the `ProcMem`.
+    Show a TA your thre-function calculator program running on (1) the FL processor simulator; (2) the single-cycle processor simulator; and (3) the single-cycle processor simulator with the `ProcMem`.
 Here are the steps you need to show the TA.